Meet Ariel.

 They trusted me with it.
 That's the whole point.

-The chief-of-staff hire, wired to your business.
+An AI assistant for CEOs, wired to your business.

 Iris answers your customers.
 Dexi makes you findable.
 Loopah keeps your social alive.
 Aiko is the one who watches all three, plus your Stripe, your CRM, your Search Console, your team's Slack — and tells you what mattered this week, in one paragraph, before your coffee.